 Horses are one of the oldest domesticated animals to a human being.
 Throughout the world there are different horse breeds are evolved based on the requirements and environments.
 People use various horse breeds for their passion and choice, purpose, and availability.
 All the horse breeds are suitable for all atmosphere of the world.

 Most Common Horse Breeds

 There are thousands of horse breeds in the world but are not the same popular and well-known.
 Each horse breeds have distinct characteristics, physical condition, environmental adaptation, and purpose.
 Throughout history, people made the crossbreed with renowned horse breeds to bred horses selectively as their desire.
-In my first article I have written the most famous racehorse breeds, and there you will get an idea of 15 racehorse breeds of the world.
-In this article, you will get an idea about other 20 common horse breeds of the world.
+In my first article, I have written the most famous racehorse breeds, and there you will get an idea of 15 racehorse breeds in the world.
+In this article, you will get an idea about the other 20 common horse breeds of the world.

 1. American Saddlebred

 A breed was resulting from cross-breeding of Thoroughbred and Arabs, Anglo-Arabs are admired for their courage, noble appearance, balanced action, and endurance.
-The thoroughbred gives the Anglo-Arab its size, shoulders, powerful hindquarters and speed, while the Arabian provides beauty, bone structure, good feet, and stamina.
+The thoroughbred gives the Anglo-Arab its size, shoulders, powerful hindquarters, and speed, while the Arabian provides beauty, bone structure, good feet, and stamina.
 The combination produces an ideal performance horse.

 3. Australian Pony

 After the imported ponies began arriving in Australia, there was a need for specific breeding guidelines.
 Selected pony shires were mated with mares of known pedigree and with certain foundation mares of a pony type to produce Australian Pony is one of them.